HeliumAce/personal-site/case-studies/confluence.md

 *Impact*

-**The New Editor: Managing Complexity at Scale** Redesigning the editor was one of the most complex projects in Confluence's history.
+**The New Editor: Managing Complexity at Scale**

+Redesigning the editor was one of the most complex projects in Confluence's history.
 Millions of active users relied on it daily, each with specific workflows and expectations.
-Any misstep could break existing user habits while failing to attract new users.
+Any misstep could create a wave of user pain and frustration across our product.

 The challenge wasn't just design but managing risk across a massive, active user base while delivering a fundamentally better experience.

-My role focused on three areas: coaching the design team through the complexity, triaging experience risks as they emerged, and making tough calls about rollout milestones.
+My role focused on three areas: coaching through the complexity, triaging experience risks alongside my design leaders, and making tough experience quality calls during the rollout.

-We built a gradual rollout process with clear graduation criteria for each milestone.
-Rather than launching everything at once, we shipped functionality in stages, measuring CSAT and user sentiment at each step.
+We eventually landed on a gradual rollout process with clear graduation criteria for each milestone.
+This allowed us to ship functionality in stages, measuring CSAT and user sentiment at each step.

 {% include image-compare.html
   before="/assets/work/confluence/Confluence12.png"